 7. When one JP may constitute the court in criminal cases

-(1) One JP must not constitute a metropolitan court unless advised by a Registrar or a Deputy Registrar that it is impracticable in the circumstances to also request a second JP to constitute the court.
+(1) One JP must not constitute a metropolitan court unless advised by a registrar or a deputy registrar that it is impracticable in the circumstances to also request a second JP to constitute the court.

 (2) A metropolitan court constituted by one JP alone may do any of the following —